shauryajauhari/MachineLearning/Machine_Learning_Deep_Learning/Deep_Learning.md

 Deep Learning : Essential Characteristics
 ========================================================

+- Hierarchical Learning
-- Self learning and feature extraction
+    - Self evolution and feature extraction
 - Predominantly employed for **multimedia mining**
 - **Deep Learning** is a kind of **machine learning** that focuses on **neural networks**.